criscunas/Portfolio-Site/_posts/Post-Bootcamp-Bootcamp.md

 ---
 title: 'The Post Coding Bootcamp'
-excerpt: 'The Bootcamp in Coding Bootcamps is not a exaggeration.
-Before starting at BrainStation back in January, I remember thinking to myself Id be free after class.'
+excerpt: 'The Bootcamp in Coding Bootcamp perfectly describes what it is.
+Before starting at BrainStation back in January, I remember thinking to myself I'd be free after class and on the weekends'
 date: '2022-04-29T05:35:07.322Z'
 author: Cristopher Cunas
 ---